Join or Sign In

 The thing to remember about Fallout: New Vegas is that it can have several dramatically different endings depending on what the player chooses — you can help the NCR take over Vegas, you can help an army of barbarians called Caesar's Legion take over, or you can help the ancient and decrepit Mr. House, or the computer that runs his casino, maintain their control over the place.
 With the NCR seemingly out of the picture in Season 1, and the Mr. House cameo in the Season 1 finale, our money's on the TV series showing us House succeeded.
 Hey, it's Vegas, and you know what they say: The house always wins.

 Season 1 took place in a part of the wasteland, Los Angeles, that hadn't been visited in the Fallout games since Fallout 2, which was set 55 years before the show.
 Naturally, we didn't meet any characters from that game during Season 1.
 But the events of Fallout: New Vegas are much more fresh, having occurred just 15 years before the show — opening up the door for any number of characters to make appearances.
 Not that you should expect a lot of game characters to show up, but cameos are going to be much more likely in that setting.
-Mr. House in particular is a strong candidate, since he got a couple minutes of screen time in Season 1.
+And yes, as indicated in the trailer, Mr. House will be making an appearance, and he'll be played by The Leftovers' Justin Theroux.

 But there are some other interesting groups around that area, like the previously mentioned Caesar's Legion — a group of truly horrible folks who like to wear post-apocalyptic versions of ancient Roman warrior garb while running around literally crucifying everybody they don't like.
-These folks would fit in well on this show after all the flippant brutality of Season 1.
+These folks will fit in well on this show after all the flippant brutality of Season 1, and indeed we get a brief glimpse at the Legion in the trailers above.
+It's not clear yet how involved they'll be on the series, but Caesar's Legion was one of the main factions in the New Vegas game.

 Also near New Vegas we've got a little colony of intelligent super mutants.
 We didn't meet any of these green guys in Season 1, but this group from the games would be a good introduction to this mutated subset of humanity — because they're just regular people who look like gritty Shrek, really.